zarat/vm/README.md

 A 32 bit toy virtual machine written in C executing compiled binaries based on a fantasy instruction set.
 Also programable in a higher, c-like language.
-For more information visit the [wiki](https://github.com/zarat/vm/wiki) or see some [examples](https://github.com/zarat/vm/tree/main/examples).
+For more information visit the [wiki](https://github.com/zarat/vm/wiki).

 ## Features
 * Char, Integer and Float arithmetics